dirigiblelabs/curriculum-2018/GerganaTaneva/Homework3/Database Perspective.md

  ![Alt](Database.jpg)

 ---
-The SQL view helps you to write a script to maintain with the schemas, create tables or request a queries.
+Writing a script to maintain the schemas happens in SQL view.
+To see the result from the queues, select Ctrl + X or Command + X for Mac.

 ![Alt](SQL.jpg)

 ---
 In the Console view you execute the SQL scripts.
+The most recent logs emerged on the top.

 ![Alt](Console.jpg)